Manaslu plus Annapurna Circuit Trek

 Trip overview

-Manaslu And Annapurna Circuit Trek
+Manaslu And Annapurna Two passes Trek is Longest Trek in Nepal

-- Diverse Landscapes: Starting in the lush forests and terraced fields of the Manaslu region, you’ll gradually move into alpine meadows, glacial valleys, and high desert landscapes as you enter the Annapurna region.
+Diverse Landscapes: Starting in the lush forests and terraced fields of the Manaslu region, you’ll gradually move into alpine meadows, glacial valleys, and high desert landscapes as you enter the Annapurna region.

-- Two High Passes: You’ll cross two iconic high passes—Larkya La Pass (5,106m) in the Manaslu region and Thorong La Pass (5,416m) in the Annapurna Circuit.
+Two High Passes: You’ll cross two iconic high passes—Larkya La Pass (5,106m) in the Manaslu region and Thorong La Pass (5,416m) in the Annapurna Circuit.
 These passes offer stunning panoramic views and are physically challenging.

-- Less Crowded Routes: The Manaslu Circuit is less commercialized than the Annapurna Circuit, giving you a quieter experience in the first half of the trek.
+The Manaslu Circuit is less commercialized than the Annapurna Circuit, giving you a quieter experience in the first half of the trek.
 As you transition into the Annapurna Circuit, you’ll encounter more trekkers and better facilities.

-- Scenic Variety: This trek showcases the Himalayas’ diverse scenery, from verdant forests and river valleys in Manaslu to barren high-altitude desert in Annapurna, giving you a full spectrum of the region’s landscapes.
+This trek showcases the Himalayas’ diverse scenery, from verdant forests and river valleys in Manaslu to barren high-altitude desert in Annapurna, giving you a full spectrum of the region’s landscapes.

 Permits and Regulations of Manaslu and Annapurna Circuit Trek

-- Restricted Area Permit (Manaslu): Required to enter the restricted Manaslu region, typically available only with a licensed guide.
+1. Restricted Area Permit (Manaslu): Required to enter the restricted Manaslu region, typically available only with a licensed guide.

-- Annapurna Conservation Area Permit (ACAP): Required for the Annapurna Conservation Area.
+3. Annapurna Conservation Area Permit (ACAP): Required for the Annapurna Conservation Area.

-- TIMS Card: Trekkers’ Information Management System card, necessary for trekking in the Annapurna region.
+4. TIMS Card: Trekkers’ Information Management System card, necessary for trekking in the Annapurna region.

 Difficulty and Preparation